 - 1. Follow the procedures in Before Working Inside Your Computer. - 2.
-Remove the cover. - 3.
-Disconnect the data and power cables from the back of the optical drive. - 4.
-Lift the tab and slide the optical drive out to remove it from the computer.
+Remove the cover.

+3. Remove the data cable and power cable from the back of the optical drive.

+4. Lift the blue tab and slide the optical drive inwards to remove it from the computer.